sonavoice/sona/PRESS-RELEASE.md

 ## Summary ##
   > Using third-party applications in a virtual assistant environment
-  > Extends functionality of third party applications to be available on Vi, hands free
+  > Extends functionality of third party applications to be available on sona, hands free
   > Allows for "always listening mode" for totally hands free environment
   > See list of commands that applications offer
   > Native apps too